babichjacob/tailwindcss-custom-native/README.md

 /* ... and so on for the other screens */
 ```

+Any property named with a `-` in front will have that moved to the front of the generated class name, just like the native [`margin`](https://tailwindcss.com/docs/margin/#negative-values) or [`z-index`](https://tailwindcss.com/docs/z-index/#negative-values) utilities do.

 Let's say you want a section specifically for blur utilities, because they *really* have nothing to do with other kinds of CSS filters.
 Use `'blur'` as the `key` and `'filter'` as the `property`:

 ```js